-Staff Recommendation Neighbourhood Reserves
+Neighbourhood Reserves

-It is recommended that Council sets aside \$1,000,000 for the purchase of neighbourhood reserves.
+That Council sets aside \$1,000,000 for the purchase of neighbourhood reserves.
 This could be funded by reducing Land Acquisition-Sports Parks from \$15,000,000 to \$14,000,000.
 This budget will enable the purchase of additional land when it is not being offered as part of a subdivision or where a shortfall has been identified.